iwasahighwayman/my-white-whale/README.md

 "_There must be a way ..._"

-So I did something completely out of character for me: I set the problem aside and focused on other projects which were interesting and would help me maintain some semblence of sanity during COVID-19 lockdown.
+So I did something completely out of character for me: I set the problem aside and focused on other projects which were interesting and would help me maintain some semblence of sanity during the COVID-19 lockdown.
 My normal modus-operandi is to just press harder on the challenge until victory, but instead I decided to just take a break from all this.

 # The first of potentially many tangential detours ...